basu-binayak/AnalyticsQueryQuest/SQL Basics/README.md

 # Data Manipulation Language (DML)
+This repository covers the basics of **Data Manipulation Language** using the dataset that is available in the book **"SQL for Data Analytics"**(***Chapter 1*** provides a step-by-step guide on how to load the dataset in the postgres database)

+**RESOURCE** - While **SQL for Data Analytics** is a fantastic resource to deepen your knowledge, the article, mentioned below, offers an additional layer of hands-on insights.
+Whether you're following along with the book or looking to expand your SQL toolkit, here you'll find practical examples, extra queries, and explanations that take you beyond the pages.
+Dive in, explore, and power up your SQL skills!

 This article , <a href="https://medium.com/@basubinayak05/introduction-to-sql-basics-of-dml-data-manipulation-language-d2213bddf301"> Introduction to SQL: Basics of DML (Data Manipulation Language)</a> dives deep into the use of Data Manipulation Language (DML) in SQL, with a primary focus on the SELECT statement.
 Here's a structured overview of the key points it covers: